 I assumed all the holiday house fires were due to Christmas decorations, yule logs and twinkle lights gone wrong.
 Apparently, a deep fried turkey is the culprit in many cases.

 Both FEMA and the USFA have lots of tips to keep your family and home safe.
-You can read the full article or see a few below.

 * Make sure you have smoke alarms on every level of your home, outside each sleeping area, and in every bedroom.
 Test smoke alarms monthly and replace them if they are 10 years old or older.

 * Keep a close watch on your cooking.
 You should never leave cooking food unattended.

 * Keep food packaging and other combustibles away from burners and heat sources.